-Online estate planning is also a great way to protect any digital/social assets (bitcoin, cryptocurrency, social media account passwords, airline miles, etc.) that you may have.
+Online estate planning is also a great way to protect any digital/social assets (cryptocurrency, NFTs, social media account passwords, airline miles, etc.) that you may have.
 As these can all be included in your estate plan.

 Although there are other reasons to create an estate plan, these life events might push you to make some decisions on your estate plan.
 Don’t let the opportunity to protect the financial future of your loved ones pass you by!